Application Deadline: 2025 Impact Investing Learning and Action Cohort

 May I apply as part of a group from my family/foundation?

 Yes!
-Based on our experience running similar programs, we encourage pairs of board members and executive staff members to apply.
+Based on our experience running similar programs, we encourage pairs of board members and senior staff members to apply together.
 Learning together is an effective way to jointly prepare for sustained action in your organization.

 Cancellation Policy